Keke921/H2T/README.md

 - [x] Camera-ready version including the appendix of the paper is updated ! [[link](https://arxiv.org/abs/2306.06963)]
 - [x] Slides and the poster are released. [[Slides (pptx)](https://github.com/Keke921/H2T/blob/main/slides%20and%20poster/AAAI24-H2T-slides_422.pptx), [Slides (pdf)](https://github.com/Keke921/H2T/blob/main/slides%20and%20poster/AAAI24-H2T-slides_422.pdf), [Poster](https://github.com/Keke921/H2T/blob/main/slides%20and%20poster/AAAI24_H2T-poster_422.pdf)]
 - [x] CE loss for CIFAR-100-LT is realsed.
 - [ ] Code for other datasets and baseline methods are some what messy 😆😆😆.
 Detailed running instructions and the orignized code for more datasets and baselines will be released latter.
-(This repository reserves some interfaces for other loss functions, which have not yet been integrated into the training and configuration files.)
+(This repository reserves some interfaces for other loss functions and backbones, which have not yet been integrated into the training and configuration files.)

 ## Training